How is it to study Bocconi Msc Finance as an Indian student?

 The Bocconi Msc Finance is very highly rated in Europe.
-I very much recommend it for an Indian student seeking to push himself out of his comfort zone, studying with the smartest European students, learning a new language and making new friends in a distant land.
+I very much recommend it for an Indian student seeking to push himself out of his comfort zone, study with the smartest European students, learn a new language, and make new friends in a distant land.
 The course has been popular because it allows many graduates to also enter the London Financial Sector.
 I have done numerous interviews for positions in London.
 It is quite competitive as I remember having students from all over the world from top London schools interviewing me at the Investment Bank offices in Canary Wharf, London.

-I had to complete over 14 mandatory Finance courses along with 2 language courses,an Internship and Thesis to graduate.
+I had to complete over 14 mandatory Finance courses along with 2 language courses, an Internship and a Thesis to graduate.
 With 10 challenging compulsory courses in the first year, there is a choice for the 4 electives to be selected the next year.

 Bocconi Msc Finance: All work and no play makes Indian in Europe a dull boy